 - Invite students to take a minute and think of 1 or 2 words that would describe the day.
 It could be an activity, a material, a feeling; whatever word that comes to mind is fine.
 When students have a word, ask them to let you know by giving a signal.

 - Invite students to share their words and record them on a chart or whiteboard.
 Depending on group size you can popcorn, call on students or if virtual have them enter them into the chat.
 A wordbank of ten or more words works best.

 - Ask students to make a headline from the wordlist.
 This step can be done individually, in small groups, or collaboratively as a class.

 - You can provide a sample headline.
 If you are concerned that students may defer to your sample as the ‘right’ one, use an alternate word bank such as: Creative, Blue, Scissors, Fun, Art, Hard, Sticky, Hungry, Octagon, Cutting, Awesome.
 For example, Cutting Blue Octagons is Hard Creative Fun OR Sticky Blue Octagons were Awesomely Hungry.

 - Share the headlines.
 If there is time, this activity can be extended by inviting students to share which one they liked best.

 Transition into Activity

-Share your accolades with class.
+Share your accolades with the class regarding the session.

 Transition out of Activity

-- Use the chat for students to submit their words and headline suggestions.
-Or use a word cloud for students to submit words.
+- Use the chat for students to submit their words and headline suggestions, or use a word cloud for students to submit words.